deanobalino/cloudipchecker/README.md

 If you wish to query to [Azure Service Tag API](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/servicetags/list) instead, then you will need to change the URI, replacing `manual` with `api`

-An example URI for this is [https://cloudipchecker.azurewebsites.net/api/servicetags/api?ip=13.86.98.0](https://cloudipchecker.azurewebsites.net/api/servicetags/api?ip=13.86.98.0)
+An example URI for this is: [https://cloudipchecker.azurewebsites.net/api/servicetags/api?ip=13.86.98.0](https://cloudipchecker.azurewebsites.net/api/servicetags/api?ip=13.86.98.0)

 >The reason for this is that as the Service Tag API is in preview, it does not include as much data as the JSON that you can manually download.
 So you may get inconsistent or unexpected results there.
 Therefore, I built support for both.
 As the Service Tag API goes GA, I will change the default to be the API instead.